Russia launches massive attack on Ukraine’s energy sector, minister says

 Russia’s latest assault comes after Moscow vowed on Thursday to respond to a Ukrainian attack on a city in southwest Russia, which Russia claimed involved six US-made ATACMS ballistic missiles.

+“Russia is preparing for long-term confrontation, with Ukraine and with us,” Rutte said.
+“It is time to shift to a wartime mindset, and turbocharge our defense production and defence spending.”

+His comments come as US President-elect Donald Trump has called for allies to spend 3% of GDP on defense.

-The United States on Thursday announced a $500 million aid package for Ukraine in the coming days that will pull equipment out of US military stocks.
+The US on Thursday announced a $500 million aid package for Ukraine in the coming days that will pull equipment out of US military stocks.

 The Biden administration is working to surge deliveries of weapons to Ukraine in its final days in office in a concerted effort to put Kyiv on a strong footing going into 2025, according to a senior administration official.